uksrc/uksrc.github.io/_pages/science-projects.md

 ---
-title: "UKSRC SKAO science programme"
+title: "ukSRC SKAO science programme"
 type: pages
 permalink: /science-projects/
 layout: single
 header:
-  overlay_image: /assets/images/MilkyWay.png
+  overlay_image: /assets/images/SKA-at-Night.jpg
+  caption: "Image credit: SKAO"
 author_profile: false
 ---

 *Coming soon — full details and the open call will be published here in due course.*

-The demonstrator case scheme has served its purpose, and the UKSRC is now transitioning from demonstration to **service delivery**.
-To support this, we are launching the **UKSRC SKAO science programme**: a streamlined, year-round route for the UK SKAO community to access UKSRC resources and national computing for their SKAO-related science.
+The demonstrator case scheme has served its purpose, and the ukSRC is now transitioning from demonstration to **service delivery**.
+To support this, we are launching the **ukSRC SKAO science programme**: a streamlined, year-round route for the UK SKAO community to access ukSRC resources and national computing for their SKAO-related science.

 ## What's changing